SidJhamb/paragraph-search/README.md

 # Paragraph Search Service

-This is the source code of a Paragraph Search Service serving a REST API.
+This is the source code of Paragraph Search Service.

 ## Prerequisites
-Following are the **prerequisites** that need to be installed beforehand.
+Following are the **prerequisites** that need to be installed beforehand, before being able to run the service.
 * Docker

 ## Setup